pgporada/ansible-role-vagrant/README.md

 # How to hack away at this role
 Before submitting a PR, please create a test and run it through test-kitchen.
 You will need a ruby environment with gem and bundler for these tests.

+    # This takes care of twiddling all the bits that need to be updated when bumping the terraform version
+    ./update_automagic.sh x.x.x

+    # This will run your terraform update through the test system
 	bundle update
 	bundle install
 	bundle exec kitchen create